Hind-Shalfeh/Identifying-neural-markers-of-cognitive-effort-for-model-based-reinforcement-learning/README.md

 This repository contains a code, which investigates cognitive effort in artificial neural networks (ANNs).
 The main components of this repository are as follows:

-- **Custom Gymnasium Environments**: These environments are designed to mimic the decision-making tasks used in human participant experiments.
+- **Custom Gymnasium Environments**: These environments are designed to mimic the decision-making tasks used in human participant experiments the first is the original Two-step Task, the second is a novel variant of the two-step task.
-- **Reinforcement Learning**: ANNs are trained using the **REINFORCE algorithm** on these environments.
+- **Reinforcement Learning**: ANNs are trained using the **REINFORCE algorithm** (code based on code from Christian cancedda)on these environments.
 - **Data Analysis**: The repository also includes code for analyzing the network's activities plotting stay probabilities and comparing performance between human and artificial neural networks.

 The repository consists of **6 Jupyter notebooks**, each performing different tasks.
 All notebooks can be run independently, and the required imports and installations are already included within each notebook.